ACR-Derpy/SR-71-BADGE/README.md

 ### The Screen Is Darker Than It Should Be

 - As the battery drains the screen backlight will have a dropoff in brightness.
 Charging the battery will fix this.
-The 100% setting adjusts based on battery level.
+The brightness setting adjusts based on battery level.

 ### The Screen Is Dark/Black